-- Using alcohol or drugs which can cloud judgment.
+- Using alcohol or drugs can cloud judgment.

 Of course, this isn’t always possible, and people yearn to spend the holidays with their loved ones.
 Below are just some of the ways to ensure a safer celebration.

-If you find yourself traveling long distance by car or on a lengthy flight with layovers, take the following steps to protect yourself and others from COVID-19:
+If you find yourself traveling long distances by car or on a lengthy flight with layovers, take the following steps to protect yourself and others from COVID-19:

 - Wear a mask when in public settings, including airports and stations.